-truro cottage 12"x16" acrylic and fujiflex archival print
+a corner of india 24"x36" acrylic and fujiflex archival print on panel

 Urban and industrial architectural design, patterns and details have always fascinated me and I have photographed them in my travels throughout the country and the world.
-I use these photos as a starting focal point and paint over and out from them to create my own "reality/surreality".
+I continue my quest to find beauty in the mundane - in walls of cobbled bricks or crumbling stucco, old faded signs and freshly painted walls, the myriad of colors in mosses and molds, the architectural details from ancient to modern day designs.